Estapraq/sql-introduction/sql_shortLecture.md

 >
 > Hassan

-# ORDER BY
+## ORDER BY

-It returns a sorted table by the chosen column.
-It is acceding order by default:
+To return a sorted table by the chosen column.
+It is ascending order by default:

 ```sql
 select * from employee order by age;